 - See if the activity is real.

 - Make sure the item sold gets from point A to point B safely.

 That’s where our service stops.
 Checking for other things such as history/past owners/original emails/etc. falls onto the buyer.
 To find out what buyers are responsible for during checkouts, please visit this article.
-During each transaction, buyers have from 60 minutes to a 24 hour grace period (depending on the transaction amount) to check if everything is advertised.
+After each transaction, buyers will have a 24 hour grace period to confirm if the seller’s sold items/services were in accordance with the description and the set terms.
 In that time, buyers are expected to check for things they deem important.
 Once (if) everything checks out, we release the payments to the seller.
 Quite often, buyers aren’t aware of how to check whether the inbox they’re receiving is original, hence this short tutorial.